 Some stock photo sites also offer free images that can be used, but since they are available to everyone, everyone uses them so they lose their originality.

-The best option is to stick to professional stock photo sites or doing a photo shoot, which can get expensive, so it’s not for everyone.
+The best option is to stick to professional stock photo sites or do a photo shoot, which can get expensive(so it’s not for everyone).

 11. Too Much Feedback from Outside